 MySchoolBucks is the online payment system used for paying for meals.
-Meal pricing for the 2022-23 school year will be as follows:

 My SchoolBucks allows parents and guardians to quickly, conveniently, and securely pay for student meals using a credit card, debit card, or electronic check.
 Some families had been using this online payment system to purchase additional items during their student’s lunch period during the time that free meals were available.